zspencer/www.zeespencer.com/_posts/2011-09-01-three-reasons-for-testers-not-to-learn-to-code.md

 On one hand, this is incredibly important.
 After all, learning as much as we can about as many things as we can is a powerful career move.

-Yet there are some decent reasons why a software tester shouldn’t learn how to program.
-Bear in mind, I’m not saying we shouldn't learn to program.
-I’m merely stating there are repercussions to learning to code which can harm our awesomeness as a tester if we’re not careful.
+Yet there are some decent reasons why a software tester shouldn't learn how to program.
+Bear in mind, I'm not saying we shouldn't learn to program.
+I'm merely stating there are repercussions to learning to code which can harm our awesomeness as a tester if we're not careful.

 ### 1. The More We Think Like A Computer, The Less We Think Like a Person.

 Computers, eh?
-All those zero’s and one’s. **All that reductionist logic.
+All those zero's and one's. **All that reductionist logic.
 Absolutely zero innovation.** As we learn to program, we discover to program well we have to think like a computer.
 As we think like a computer, we begin to focus on the happy path: "What is the one thing I need to